VFPX/Win32API/samples/sample_243.md

 Ths PostMessage function called with WM_SYSCOMMAND and SC_CLOSE works more effectively.

 That is for sure, the both ways can be of some sort destructive for the application.
 Especially the TerminateProcess is.
-Check description for <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dllproc/prothred_1bg3.asp">this function</a> on the MSDN.
+Check description for [this function](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686714(v=vs.85).aspx) on the MSDN.

 ***